divine-ray/Servilia/Items/Components, Ingredients/Inanistathine.md

 Did some fool try and succeed with turning [[The Void|nothing]] into something?
 It eludes touch, shaping itself away, fleeting into liquid like wretched quicksilver.

 Working this beast of a material is nigh impossible using conventional measures of hearth and hammer.
-Possibly it’s evasion could be used against itself…h
+Possibly it’s evasion could be used against itself…